ericstrobl/EEL/README.md

 # Extract Errors with Latents (EEL)

 EEL is an algorithm that discovers sample-specific root causes even when confounding exists among the predictors.
-The algorithm also identifies the sample-specific total effects of each root cause.
+The algorithm does not require knowledge about the underlying causal graph.
+EEL also identifies the sample-specific total effects of each root cause when theory allows; otherwise, it outputs a measure of predictivity.
 EEL is designed to handle a noisy binary target -- like a diagnostic label -- and is therefore particularly suitable for identifying root causes of disease.

 # Installation